Harpenden Common Nature trail

 Welcome to Harpenden Common, a place of natural, scenic beauty stretching almost two miles from the centre of Harpenden.
 The Common offers so much to discover; it is a much valued public green space where we can all enjoy spending time within a beautiful landscape amongst incredible wildlife.

 Harpenden Town Council is pleased to announce that the new and improved Nature Trail on Harpenden Common is now complete.
 The 3.9 miles route is split into four trails which are suitable for all abilities.
-Pick up a leaflet at the Town Hall, which includes a map, guide to what to look out for and a special "Tree Trail" feature or download the leaflet here and download the map here.
+Pick up a leaflet at the Town Hall, which includes a map, guide to what to look out for and a special "Tree Trail" summary feature or download the leaflet here and download the map here.

 Yellow Trail (1.2 Miles): This trail is the is ideal for anyone looking for a shorter walk close to the Town Centre.
 Generally flat, this trail takes you through Harpenden’s Coronation Meadow; one of Sixty "meadows" identified as part of the Queens 60th Coronation anniversary campaign to restore the UK's threatened wildflower meadows.
 This trail gives you the best opportunities to immerse yourself in the sights and sounds of a thriving ecosystem.